PUR2o Goes Above and Beyond

 The contaminated water was filtered and purified through the 5-Stage PUR2o Alkaline Plus Filtration and Purification System:

 - PH Boost cartridge to restore and elevate natural minerals which should be the only things present in water

 In every instance, PUR2o surpassed the test requirements for effective and complete filtration.

 There’s NO SUCH THING as PURE water from Nature

 All life depends on water.
 In nature, water exists in many forms- clouds, rain, snow, ice, and fog … however chemically pure water does not exist.
 The world’s growing and expanding population has negatively impacted the quality of the earth’s water.
 Falling as rain water picks up gases, ions, dust and other particles from the atmosphere.
 As it flows over the earth’s surface, water picks up other impurities along the way including anything man has dumped there.

 These substances may be classified as biological, chemical (both inorganic and organic), physical, and radiological impurities.
 They include industrial and commercial solvents, metal and acid salts, sediments, pesticides, herbicides, plant nutrients, radioactive materials, road salts, decaying animal and vegetable matter, and living microorganisms, such as algae, bacteria, and viruses.
 These impurities may give water a bad taste, color, odor, or cloudy appearance (turbidity), and cause hardness, corrosiveness, staining, or frothing.
 They may damage growing plants and transmit disease.

 Biological substances, including:

-- Animal & Human Fecal matter
+- Animal and Human Fecal matter

 - Toxoplasma cysts